 Tips Before Starting to Swim

-Before you jump into the pool, you’ll want to make sure that you’ve covered several bases first.
+Before you jump into the pool, make sure you’ve covered several bases first.
 It may have been many years since you’ve been swimming on a regular basis.
 Or you may have never learned the correct way to swim.

 In any case, taking the time to pause before you get into the water will give you that much better of a workout.